STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Responsiveness Optimization

-\textbf{Suspected $\text{Fast}$ Token Mechanism.} In the initial $t_{start}$ steps, if a token is decoded with a confidence no more than $c_{fast}$ higher than its threshold, it is tagged with a "Suspected $\text{Fast}$" label.
-The content whose highest confidence represents is closely monitored.
-If the content changes, the token is immediately remasked.
-If the content remains unchanged after $t_{start}$ steps, the label is removed.
-This mechanism prevents premature decoding of unstable tokens and thereby helps maintain overall generation quality.
+In the initial $t_{\text{start}}$ steps, if a token is decoded with a confidence exceeding its threshold by no more than $c_{\text{fast}}$, it is marked with a \textit{``Suspected Fast''} label.
+The token corresponding to the highest-confidence content is then closely monitored.
+If the content changes, the token is immediately remasked to avoid premature decoding.
+If the content remains unchanged throughout the $t_{\text{start}}$ steps, the label is removed.
+This mechanism mitigates the risk of premature decoding for erratic tokens and thereby helps preserve overall generation quality.

-In this mechanism, $c_{fast}$ determines the allowable margin of the token's current confidence and its threshold. $t_{start}$ means the warm-up time for the model.
-The model may produce incorrect answers in the initial steps, but quickly start the mainstream decoding after some steps.
-A long prompt often means a larger $t_{start}$. $c_{slow}$ determines the allowable margin of the confidence of the token and its threshold, and represents the aggression when decoding.
+In this mechanism, $c_{\text{fast}}$ specifies the allowable margin between a token’s current confidence and its threshold. $t_{\text{start}}$ denotes the warm-up period of the model.
+In the initial steps, the model may generate incorrect answers, but it typically transitions to more reliable decoding behavior after sufficient iterations.
+In practice, longer prompts often necessitate a larger $t_{\text{start}}$.
+The parameter $c_{\text{slow}}$ similarly defines the allowable confidence and threshold margin while controlling the aggressiveness of the decoding process.